 Dr. Brandon-Friedman’s work reflects the values we seek to uphold at the IU School of Social Work.
 He is committed to supporting Indiana’s youth and the LGBTQIA+ community.
 The impact he has made is immeasurable.
 We are grateful for his efforts and congratulate him on this well-deserved award.”

 – Dean Tamara Davis.

-Brandon-Friedman also serves as a member of the Executive Board of GenderNexus, the Chair of the Indiana Chapter of the National Association of Social Worker’s Sexual Orientation and Gender Identity Committee, and a Councilor for the Council on Social Work Education’s Council on Sexual Orientation and Gender Identity and Expression.
+In addition to his faculty role, Brandon-Friedman is a social work services supervisor for the Gender Health Clinic at Riley Hospital for Children at Indiana University Health.
+He has worked in schools and child welfare for over fifteen years with youth who identify as sexual minorities.
+He also serves as a member of the Executive Board of GenderNexus, the Chair of the Indiana Chapter of the National Association of Social Worker’s Sexual Orientation and Gender Identity Committee, and a Councilor for the Council on Social Work Education’s Council on Sexual Orientation and Gender Identity and Expression.

-The award will be presented at the LGBT Caucus/CSOGIE Reception at the 66th CSWE Annual Program Meeting in Denver, CO, held November 12-15, 2020.
+The SOGIE Scholarship Award will be presented at the LGBT Caucus/CSOGIE Reception at the 66th CSWE Annual Program Meeting in Denver, CO, held November 12-15, 2020.